nablarch/nablarch-document/en/application_framework/application_framework/blank_project/CustomizeDB.rst

 .. important::
   Depending on the DB, user names, passwords and schemas are case-sensitive.

-  Should be configured even in the config file as configured in the DB.
+  Should be configured even in the properties file as configured in the DB.

 .. _container_production_config: